 The 1940 Act requires a closed-end fund like the Fund to maintain asset coverage of not less than 300% of the value of the outstanding amount of senior securities representing indebtedness (as defined in the 1940 Act).
 This means that the value of the Fund's senior securities representing indebtedness may not exceed one-third of the value of its total assets (including such senior securities), measured at the time the Fund issues the senior securities.
-In 2022, the SEC adopted rules limiting funds' leverage risk based on VaR and generally limiting the Fund's VaR so as not to exceed 200% of the VaR of a designated reference portfolio.
-In employing the Fund's investment strategy, these rules may restrict the Fund's otherwise intended participation in derivative transactions, short sales, and other leverage creating transactions which may affect the Fund's ability to achieve its investment objective or make it more costly to do so.
+In 2022, the SEC adopted rules limiting funds' leverage risk based on value-at-risk ("VaR") and generally limiting the Fund's VaR so as not to exceed 200% of the VaR of a designated reference portfolio.
+In employing the Fund's investment strategy, these rules may restrict, and/or impose additional costs or other burdens upon, the Fund's otherwise intended participation in derivative transactions, short sales, and other leverage creating transactions which may affect the Fund's ability to achieve its investment objective or make it more costly to do so.